tinohager/Windows10-Autounattend/README.md

 # Windows10 Autounattend

 This project is optimized for installation via an USB stick.
-All available Windows updates are installed and manufacturer specific drivers for Lenovo are installed automatically.
+All available Windows updates and Manufacturer specific drivers for Lenovo are installed automatically.
 Also various software packages can be installed automatically via chocolatey.
 They default account after the installation is `DeviceAdmin` with the password `password*`

 ## Process Flow